 The renovation of the Main Library is a large-scale, top to bottom restoration of a cherished historic building.
 We are working under the assumption that we will encounter some unexpected developments, and we are prepared to adjust the below timeline as needed.
 We commit to keeping the public informed and updated about the status of the renovation and any planned changes to Library services or access.

 The monumental street-facing windows, currently aluminum, are being replaced with historically-correct wood that will substantially reduce energy consumption in the building.

 Some delays were encountered at the start of this project when PSE&G power lines were found to be too close to the scaffolding that the workers would be using for the window installation; the power lines were moved and the replacement process is underway.
 Replacement of basement windows has been completed.

 To ensure the safety of patrons and staff, as well as the cost-effectiveness of the project, some departments will be closed on a rotating basis.
-The third floor, including the New Jersey Room, is currently closed.
-The current estimate for completion of the window restoration is Spring 2018.
+The current estimate for completion of the window restoration is Summer 2018.